biocypher/biochatter-paper/manuscript.md

 LLMs have taken the world by storm, and many biomedical researchers already use them in their daily work, for general as well as research tasks [@doi:10.1038/s41586-023-06792-0;@doi:10.1101/2023.04.16.537094;@doi:10.1038/s41587-023-01789-6].
 However, the current way of interacting with LLMs is predominantly manual, virtually non-reproducible, and their behaviour can be erratic.
 For instance, they are known to confabulate: they make up facts as they go along, and, to make matters worse, are convinced — and convincing — regarding the truth of their confabulations [@doi:10.1038/s41586-023-05881-4;@doi:10.1038/s41587-023-01789-6].
-While current efforts towards Artificial General Intelligence manage to ameliorate some of the shortcomings by ensembling multiple models [@{https://python.langchain.com}] with long-term memory stores [@{https://autogpt.net/}], the current generation of AI does not inspire adequate trust to be applied to biomedical problems without supervision [@doi:10.1038/s41586-023-05881-4].
+Current efforts towards Artificial General Intelligence have made some progress in addressing these issues by ensembling multiple models [@{https://python.langchain.com}] with long-term memory stores [@{https://autogpt.net/}].
+However, current AI systems have not yet earned sufficient trust for use in biomedical fields [@doi:10.1038/s41586-023-05881-4].
-Additionally, biomedicine demands greater care in data privacy, licensing, and transparency than most other real-world issues [@doi:10.48550/arXiv.2401.05654].
+These areas demand greater care in data privacy, licensing, and transparency than many other issues and cannot be approached without oversight [@doi:10.48550/arXiv.2401.05654].

 Computational biomedicine involves many tasks that could be assisted by LLMs, such as experimental design, outcome interpretation, literature evaluation, and web resource exploration.
 To improve and accelerate these tasks, we have developed BioChatter, a platform optimised for communicating with LLMs in biomedical research (Figure @fig:overview).